Her dog went missing in the middle of the pandemic — and a neighborhood of strangers found a mission

 The telephone poles of Northwest Washington were saturated with Finn fliers.
 The cause of his safe return had taken on outsize proportions.

-Still, days three and four came and went — no confirmed sightings.
+Still, Days 3 and 4 came and went — no confirmed sightings.

 The sameness of quarantine was returning, now with an extra layer of disappointment.
 Magee began to wonder if he should have told his students about Finn.
 They asked for an update every morning, and he had no news to share.